Power Apps: what is it and how it works (2026 guide)" loading="lazy">Power Apps: what is it and how it works (2026 guide)

 In short:

-• ERP/management software: essential for core processes, but often rigid for “department needs”
+- ERP or management software: essential for core processes, but often rigid for department-specific needs.

 Power Apps is often the right choice when you need to bridge the gap between generic tools and structured systems.